 Around this time, Drake settled another legal matter out of court.
 He reached an agreement with former girlfriend Ericka Lee over her contributions to the song "Marvin's Room."
 Lee had sued Drake in 2012 seeking credit for co-writing the track.

 Personal obstacles never seem to sidetrack Drake for long.
 He released a new single, "Started from the Bottom," in early 2013.
-The song, off his album, Nothing was the Same, reflects his personal struggle for fame and success.
+The song, from his critically-acclaimed 2013 album Nothing was the Same, reflects his personal struggle for fame and success.
 "I just wanted to make it known that I did work really hard to get here and it wasn't just a fluke and it wasn't easy by any means," he explained to MTV News.

 As his rap career moves forward, Drake hopes that his unconventional rise to hip-hop fame will continue to prove an asset, not a hindrance.
 "This whole thing is unusual at this point," he says, "so we're just rolling with the fairytale vibe."